jard-io/cpu-scheduler-sim/README.md

     ./fcfs schedule.txt
 Before proceeding, be sure to familiarize yourself with the source code provided as well as the Makefile.

-## Example output
+## Evaluating Your Implementation
-The correct output of a sample input file for all algorithms can be seen [here](CorrectOutput.md).
+You can see the correct outputs for all algorithms for a sample input [here](CorrectOutput.md).

 ## Deliverables